val4franco/csu-policy-readability/README.md

 ### 2. Convert CSV to JSON

-We ran:
+Run:

 ```
 scrape_policy_texts_by_area.py
 ```

-This script converted `report.csv` to a structured JSON file:
+This script converts `report.csv` to a structured JSON file:

 ```
 calstate-policystat-list.json